Last Updated on

 SEO Audits are more complex and comprehensive than regular reporting.
 An audit is meant to uncover vulnerabilities, successes, errors, and areas for improvement, whereas your regular marketing reports are generally performed to showcase key performance indicators.

-15 Elements To Be Included in an SEO Technical Audit
+15 Elements To Be Included in an SEO Website Technical Audit

 1. Crawl Errors